Healthy Homes Assessment Hastings Central

 Hastings Central Healthy Homes Compliance Timeframes

-• A Healthy Homes Declaration of Intent along with an Insulation Declaration and an Insurance Statement must be included with any renewed, new or altered tenancy contract.
+• A Healthy Homes Statement of Intent to Comply along with an Insulation Declaration and an Insurance Statement must be included with any new, renewed or amended tenancy agreement.

-• Property managers and landlords are required to keep records of their conformance with any Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records of their conformance with the Healthy Homes Standard that apply or will be in force during the tenancy of their rental properties.

-• Private landlords and property managers are required to ensure their rental properties comply according to Healthy Homes Standards within 90 days of a new, renewed or varied Tenancy.
+• Property managers and private landlords are required to make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

-• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes